BasileiosKal/pairing-free-bbs/draft-vasilis-pairing-free-bbs.md

 ## Public Keys

 Depending on the deployment used (i.e., either for publicly or privately verifiable BBS proofs), the Signer's public key will be different.
-More specifically, in the publicly verifiable BBS proofs deployment, the Signer's public key will consist of 2 points, one in G1 and one in G2 (note that the publicly verifiable BBS proofs deployment requires pairing-friendly curves and the G1 and G2 subgroups, see (#notation)).
+More specifically, in the publicly verifiable BBS proofs deployment, the Signer's public key will consist of 2 points, one in G1 and one in G2 (note that the publicly verifiable BBS proofs deployment requires pairing-friendly curves with the G1 and G2 subgroups, see (#notation)).
 The encoding of the public key in that case will be the concatenation of the encodings of the 2 points, i.e., `encoded_point_of_g1 || encoded_point_of_g2`.
 The purpose of the 2 points is different.
-The point of G1 is used to verify the extended BBS signature (using the alternative signature verification operation described by this document in (#pairing-free-signature-verification)).
+The point of G1 is used to verify the extended BBS signature (using the alternative, pairing-free signature verification operation described by this document in (#pairing-free-signature-verification)).
 The point of G2 is used to verify the BBS proof.
-To avoid miss use, this document treats those 2 points as 1 public key, meaning that both signature and proof verification require knowledge of both points.
-On the other hand, in the privately verifiable BBS proofs deployment, the Signer's public key will comprise from just a point of G1.
+To avoid misuse, this document treats those 2 points as 1 public key, meaning that both signature and proof verification require knowledge of both points.
+On the other hand, in the privately verifiable BBS proofs deployment, the Signer's public key will comprise from just a point of G1, used by the Prover to validate the received BBS signature.

 # Scheme Definition

 This section defines the extended signature generation and alternative, pairing-free, signature verification operations.
 It also describes the proper use of the proof generation operation defined in [Section 3.4.3](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-03.html#name-proof-generation-proofgen) of [@!I-D.irtf-cfrg-bbs-signatures], as to work with the extended signature defined by this document.

-Note that the public key generation operation is described as part of each specific deployment, defined in (#deployments) (see (#public-keys)).
+Note that the public key calculation operation is described as part of each specific deployment, defined in (#deployments) (see (#public-keys)).
 As such, the size of the public key is deployment dependant, hence, ciphersuite specific (see (#deployments-and-ciphersuites)).
 Each of the operations MUST check that the received public key (PK), has a length consistent with the specific deployment and ciphersuite.

 This section uses the following operations defined in [@!I-D.irtf-cfrg-bbs-signatures]:
 - `hash_to_scalar` is defined in [Section 4.4](https://www.ietf.org/archive/id/draft-irtf-cfrg-bbs-signatures-03.html#name-hash-to-scalar).